jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

     REHABILITATION in totally edentulous patients.</p> <p>Within the prosthetic arsenal at our disposal we find the well-known and popular removable dentures, conventional fixed prostheses and the <strong>sophisticated implant-supported restorations</strong>.
-    Without any discussion, the last are currently, in all their types and versions;
+    Without any discussion, the latter are currently, in all their types and versions;
     the ones of first choice.
 Although the function has traditionally been the primary objective of the Prosthodontist, nowadays aesthetics have the same relevance and trends have led us to make <strong>totally aesthetic and metal-free devices </strong>such